Fashion law: History

-Fashion has been subject to legal regulation throughout history, from sumptuary laws that limit who can wear certain garments to trade restrictions and varying degrees of intellectual property protection.
-However, the conceptualization of fashion law as a distinct legal field is relatively recent.
+Fashion has long been subject to legal regulation throughout history, from sumptuary laws that limit who can wear certain garments to trade restrictions and varying degrees of intellectual property protection.
+However, fashion law was not conceived as a distinct legal field until the mid- to late-2000s.

 In May 2004, a group of French lawyers led by Annabelle Gauberti published a supplement entitled "Droit du luxe" (which translates into either "law of luxury goods" or "luxury law") in the prestigious French legal magazine Revue Lamy Droit des Affaires.
-This supplement explored various specific legal and tax issues at stake in the fashion and luxury goods sectors and was the second conceptualization ever of the interactions between the legal field and the fashion and luxury goods industries.
+This supplement explored specific legal and tax issues at stake in the fashion and luxury goods sectors and was one of the earliest analyses of the interactions between the legal field and the fashion and luxury goods industries.

-In 2006, Professor Susan Scafidi offered the first course in Fashion Law at Fordham Law School, thus creating a brand new field of law.
-Fashion Law courses were also developed and offered to designers at the Fashion Institute of Technology (by Guillermo Jimenez) and Parsons School of Design (by Deborah McNamara) at this time as well.

-In 2008, Susan Scafidi wrote that fashion law was only then starting to be recognized as a distinct area of law.
+Professor Susan Scafidi offered the first course in Fashion Law at Fordham Law School in 2006, thus creating a new field of legal study.
+At the same time, Fashion Law courses for designers were developed by Guillermo Jimenez at the Fashion Institute of Technology and Deborah McNamara at Parsons School of Design.
+In 2008, Scafidi wrote that fashion law was only then starting to be recognized as a distinct area of law.

-In 2010, the world's first academic center dedicated to fashion law, the Fashion Law Institute, launched with the support of Diane von Furstenberg and the Council of Fashion Designers of America.
-Since then, a number of other institutions around the world have offered courses or programs in the area of fashion law.
+In 2010, the world's first academic centre dedicated to fashion law, the Fashion Law Institute, launched with the support of Diane von Furstenberg and the Council of Fashion Designers of America.
+Since then a number of other institutions around the world have offered courses or programs in the area of fashion law.
 These include the University of Milan, the University of Insubria, the Instituto Brasileiro de Negócios e Direito da Moda, University at Buffalo Law School, Benjamin N. Cardozo School of Law, New York Law School, New York University, the Fashion Law Project at Loyola Law School, the Moda Hukuku Enstitusu in Turkey, the annual Fashion Law Week at Howard University, and McGill University Faculty of Law.

 Fashion law has also developed into an established field of practice and study.
-In 2010, designer-turned-lawyer Brittany Rawlings headed up the first Fashion Law practice group dedicated entirely to issues that arise throughout the life of a fashion business.
+In 2010, designer-turned-lawyer Brittany Rawlings led the first Fashion Law practice group dedicated entirely to issues that arise throughout the life of a fashion business.
 The New York City Bar Association has had a dedicated Fashion Law Committee since January 2011, and the New York County Lawyer's Association has had a Fashion Law Subcommittee since September 2011.

-While double-digit turnover growth is being generated by many companies involved in the fashion and luxury goods sectors, an increasing number of lawsuits are filed in this industry and, as a result, more and more legal practitioners focus their practice on this particular industry and sector.
-An organization called "The international association of lawyers for the creative industries," or ialci, was founded in 2013 during Paris Fashion Week.
-The goal of the association is to provide relevant and useful business and legal knowledge as well as solutions regarding the creative industries, including fashion and luxury goods.
+While double-digit turnover growth is being generated by many companies involved in the fashion and luxury goods sectors, an increasing number of lawsuits are filed in this industry, and more legal practitioners are focusing their practice on this particular industry and sector.
+The international association of lawyers for the creative industries (ialci) was founded in 2013 during Paris Fashion Week.
+The goal of the association is to provide relevant, useful business and legal knowledge and solutions regarding the creative industries, including fashion and luxury goods.